 Mid-Length Wavy Bob

 Try this mid-length wavy bob, packed with texture and elegance!
-Pair it with a bronde balayage, and it will look even better.
+Messy hairstyles, if paired with a bronde balayage, create a dimensional finish.
 Lobs offer a stunning impression without a drastic change.
 So, it’s an excellent option for a woman who’s not ready for an ultimate makeover.

 Edgy Mid-Length Messy Lob

 This is a mid-length messy bob haircut that gives more dimension to a dark-rooted blonde shade.
 It has a texture that looks modern and natural.
 What’s great about this chop is it suits women with either oval or round face shapes.
 The waves appear soft and feminine that fits oval faces.
 A side-parted lob also helps to break up the roundness of the face.